mitsuba-renderer/enoki/docs/dynamic.rst

 Allocating dynamic arrays
 -------------------------

-The dynamic array API is minimalistic.
-Arrays can be created, resized, and queried for their size---that's mostly it (after all, they are only meant to be used as holder types).

-The allocated memory region is always fully aligned according to the requirements of the packet type.
+When allocating dynamic arrays, the underlying memory region is always fully aligned according to the requirements of the packet type.
 Enoki may sometimes allocate a partially used packet at the end, which eliminates the need for special end-of-array handling.
 The following code snippet allocates an array of size 5 using 4-wide packets, which means that 3 entries at the end are unused.

 .. image:: dynamic-01.svg
     :width: 400px